 - Parenteral feeds.
 When the GI tract isn't working properly, nutrition can be given directly into the bloodstream.
 This can be done using a special longer term IV line, usually in the chest or arm.
 The line, and the area surrounding where it enters the body, must be kept very clean to prevent infection.
 Formula cannot be given through a line; a special mixture of nutrients must be given, based on the child's needs.
 Parenteral feeds require an intravenous (IV) pump to control the rate and amount of nutrition given.

 - Diapers.
-Older kids sometimes have conditions that make it difficult to control when they urinate or stool.
+Older kids sometimes have conditions that make it difficult to control when they urinate (pee) or stool (poop).
 These kids may need to wear diapers made especially for bigger children.
-It is important for parents or caregivers to change the diapers frequently so that a child is not wearing a soiled diaper for an extended period of time.
+It is important for parents or caregivers to change the diapers often so that a child is not wearing a soiled diaper for a long time.
 That can be uncomfortable and can lead to skin infections.

 - Catheter.
 Children who need help urinating may have a tube that goes through their urethra into the bladder, called a catheter.
 This tube may stay in and continuously drain into a bag or may be inserted several times a day to empty the bladder.
 Sometimes, through surgery, a special pathway is made through the skin into the bladder for easier catheterization.
 Whenever a catheter is placed, it must be done according to the health care provider's instructions so that bacteria do not get into the bladder and cause an infection.

 - Colostomy bag.
 A colostomy is an operation in which the one end of the large intestine is brought out through the skin of the abdomen, bypassing the anus.
 With a colostomy, stools are eliminated directly into a bag worn over the opening on the abdomen.
 This bag must be changed often.

 Support for Parents